Dear Fellow Investor,

 How many times have you encountered analysts and economists making wrong calls?

-If these professionals who have access to all kinds of data, analysis tools, and support teams continue to be frequently wrong in their predictions, then it’s a fairly tall order to expect an individual investor to be consistently right making judgment calls.
+If these professionals who have access to all kinds of data, analysis tools, and support teams continue to be frequently wrong in their predictions, then it’s a fairly tall order to expect an individual investor to be consistently right in making judgment calls.
 We used to often say on Wall Street that economists are usually right when they offer a forecast but no time frame, and never right when they offer both.

 The bottom line is that if you’re going to invest using system-driven, quantitative models, just don’t keep enhancing the model's output with your judgment calls.
-You may be thinking of pushing the performance ceiling higher, but studies of experts strongly suggest that the performance ceiling is being lowered.
+You may be thinking of pushing the performance ceiling higher, but studies strongly suggest that the performance ceiling is being lowered.

 Trust Jim Simons to know something about quantitative model investing when he noted,

 "...if you’re going to trade using models, just slavishly use the models.
 You do whatever the hell it says no matter how you feel about it in the moment."

 I started working on Wall Street in the early nineties as an Analyst.